WeAreMammoth/bcxapi-dotnet/README.md

             BCXAPI.Service s = new BCXAPI.Service    (DoneDone.Utilities.Config.BCXAPI_ClientID,                DoneDone.Utilities.Config.BCXAPI_ClientSecret,                DoneDone.Utilities.Config.BCXAPI_RedirectURI,                DoneDone.Utilities.Config.BCXAPI_ApplicationNameAndContact,                new DoneDone.Utilities.CacheForBCXAPI(),                access_token /*access token from above*/);

 6. Make calls to the api -
-             //returns ALL 37s accounts for this user this API only works with the new Basecamp for now as far as we can tell.
+             //returns ALL 37s accounts for this user this API only works
-             dynamic accounts = s.GetAccounts();
+             //with the new Basecamp for now as far as we can tell. dynamic accounts = s.GetAccounts();

 That's all for now - this wrapper only implements the GET methods for the API.
 PUT/POST coming soon.
 Feel free to submit pull requests and I'll merge and repackage our NUGET package (http://nuget.org/packages/BCXAPI)